 What's covered in this guide?

-This comprehensive guide will take you through what you need to know when choosing a business loan.
-Here we’ll cover the A-Z of business loans, including:
+This comprehensive guide to business loans in Australia will take you through what you need to know when choosing a business loan.
+Here we’ll cover the A-Z of business loans in Australia, including:

 - The difference between debt and equity finance